Lost-Outpost/sovngarde/GAMEPLAY.md

 - [SNIFF - Simple No Internal Friendly Fire](https://www.nexusmods.com/skyrimspecialedition/mods/43618) - Nullifies weapon and spell damage between the player, followers, summons, undead and allies

 - [The Ultimate Dodge Mod Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/63000) - <kbd>CTRL</kbd> performs dodge (with weapons drawn)

+## Immersion

+Septimus adds the following new gameplay & immersion mods:

+- [Campsite](https://www.nexusmods.com/skyrimspecialedition/mods/22353) - Campsite is a simple camping mod that allows the player to build a campfire and pitch a tent.
+Campsite is built in the vanilla style using only existing items.
+It is designed to feel like an unintrusive, optional extra feature of the game that isn't noticed when not used.

+- [Carriage and Ferry Travel Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/8379) - CFTO introduces new ways to travel around skyrim including new carriage locations and new boats to increase the ease of traveling skyrim in an immersive way.

+- [Convenient Hot Meals](https://www.nexusmods.com/skyrimspecialedition/mods/30774) - Ever wonder why Inns in freezing areas don't sell hot soups and stews?!
+Wonder no more!

+  > :ledger: Inclues a custom Septimus patch which adds hot fish soup from the Fishing CC as well as distributing a small amount of hot meals to inns not originally covered by Convenient Hot Meals

+  > :video_game: Hot meals help you ward off the cold in survival mode.
+They normally require a fire salt to create, so being able to purchase these at an Inn is a boon to new players

+- [Fish Anywhere With Water](https://www.nexusmods.com/skyrimspecialedition/mods/60915) - Fish anywhere as long you are facing a nearby body of water.

+- [Immersive Patrols SE](https://www.nexusmods.com/skyrimspecialedition/mods/718) - Adds a reasonable amount of Stormcloak, Thalmor, Imperial and Dawnguard patrols to Skyrim and a few Skaal, Reaver and Riekling "patrols" to Solstheim

+- [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - Instincts enables the player to tame wild animals.
+Tamed animals will accompany the player and carry items or fight for the player

+- [Khajiits Steal Too](https://www.nexusmods.com/skyrimspecialedition/mods/18231) - Khajiit Caravans will now accept your stolen goods as purchase

+- [Security Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/58224) - Replaces overused lock model with unique lock variants

+- [Skyrim Anniversary - Growable Plants](https://www.nexusmods.com/skyrimspecialedition/mods/58880) - Allows the plants from various creations included in the Skyrim Anniversary Edition to be planted and harvested in Hearthfire Homes/planters

+- [Skyrim's Got Talent - Improve As a Bard](https://www.nexusmods.com/skyrimspecialedition/mods/50357) - Play instruments, get better, NPCs react to your skill dynamically, many new songs, lots of easter eggs, simple implementation.

+  > :ledger: To play an instrument (drum, flute, or lute) select it in your inventory while in a tavern and press the <kbd>E</kbd> key

+  > :video_game: We recommend playing an instrument at least once on your Septimus journey.

+- [Survival Mode (Optional)](https://en.uesp.net/wiki/Skyrim:Survival_Mode) - In Survival Mode, your greatest adversary is Skyrim itself.
+Unrelenting cold, harsh wilderness, famine and fatigue - do you have the strength to endure?
+(Survival Mode is optional can be turned on or off in Settings menu.)

+  > :ledger: Supporting mods: [Fast Travel for Survival Mode](https://www.nexusmods.com/skyrimspecialedition/mods/21067) (Optional), [Survival Mode Improved](https://www.nexusmods.com/skyrimspecialedition/mods/56374), and [Survival Control Panel](https://www.nexusmods.com/skyrimspecialedition/mods/41891)

+  > :video_game: You can see the survival mode effects (tired, cold, hungry) on the [TrueHUD](https://www.nexusmods.com/skyrimspecialedition/mods/62775) player mana, health, and stamina bars

+- [Trade and Barter](https://www.nexusmods.com/skyrimspecialedition/mods/23081) - Provides many new variables to adjust the trade and barter rates in Skyrim, including merchant gold, trading perks, inventory respawn rates, and more

+- [Wedding Outfit Commission](https://www.nexusmods.com/skyrimspecialedition/mods/52032) - Getting married?
+Commission wedding outfits for yourself and your spouse from Radiant Raiment

 ## Quality of Life